HariDev-eng/HariDev-eng/README.md

 <summary><b>Cards showing broken?</b> — click for the fix</summary>
 <br>

-The shared `github-readme-stats.vercel.app` instance hits its free-tier GitHub API rate limit constantly — this happens to a lot of profiles, not just yours.
-Fixes, in order of effort:

-1. **Wait it out** — the shared instance often recovers within 10–30 minutes.
-2. **Cache-bust** — append `&cache_seconds=1800` to each URL to force a fresh render.
+The shared `github-readme-stats.vercel.app` instance is community-run and shares its GitHub API quota with every profile using it — so it fails often, and that's expected to keep happening rather than resolve itself.
+In fact the original project has stopped active development and now points users to its actively maintained successor, **GitHub Stats Extended**. `cache_seconds=86400` (added above) tells it to serve a cached image for 24 hours once it does succeed once, which cuts down on repeat failures — but it's a mitigation, not a fix.

+The durable fix is to stop calling a live API on every page view entirely:

+1. **GitHub Actions workflow (recommended)** — Use a workflow that runs on a schedule, generates the stats card as a static SVG, and commits it straight into your profile repo.
+Since the image is then just a file in your repo (not a live API call), it can't be rate-limited by traffic to your README.
+Search "github readme stats action" for ready-made workflows that do this.
-3. **Self-host (permanent fix)** — fork [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), deploy to your own free Vercel project, generate a GitHub PAT (classic, no expiry, `repo` + `read:user` scopes), set it as `PAT_1` in your Vercel env vars, then swap the domain in every URL above for your own deployment. ~10 minutes, and you stop sharing quota with the entire internet.
+2. **Self-host on Vercel** — Fork [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats), deploy to your own free Vercel project, generate a GitHub PAT (classic, no expiry, `repo` + `read:user` scopes), set it as `PAT_1` in your Vercel env vars, then swap the domain in every URL above for your own deployment.
+You get your own quota, separate from everyone else's.

+Option 1 is the more permanent fix since it removes the live-call dependency altogether; option 2 still depends on live calls, just with your own rate limit instead of the shared one.

 </details>